 Reflecting the growth in EFTS, student tuition income rose from \$61.2m in 2017 to \$65.4m in 2018.
 The baseline Government Operating Grant remained unchanged in 2018/19 from 2017/18 at \$53.1m.
-However, additional Government Operating Grant provided in 2017/18 allowed the University to upgrade its digital infrastructure and connect directly to Australian Academic Research Network (AARNet) in April 2018, increasing significantly broadband speeds and giving staff and students access to a range of educational support software.
+However, additional Government Operating Grant provided in 2017/18 allowed the University to upgrade its digital infrastructure and connect directly to Australian Academic Research Network (AARNet) in April 2018, increasing curriculum, all new undergraduate students started in 2018 on significantly broadband speeds and giving staff and students access to a range of educational support software.
 In 2018/19, additional Government Operating Grant allowed the purchase of the 'Banner' university information management system and installation began in the third quarter of 2018.